Acute respiratory distress syndrome: Pathophysiology

 Micrograph of diffuse alveolar damage, the histologic correlate of ARDS.
 H&E stain.

 ARDS is a form of fluid accumulation in the lungs not explained by heart failure (noncardiogenic pulmonary edema).
 It is typically provoked by an acute injury to the lungs that results in flooding of the lungs' microscopic air sacs responsible for the exchange of gases such as oxygen and carbon dioxide with capillaries in the lungs.
 Additional common findings in ARDS include partial collapse of the alveoli (atelectasis) and low levels of oxygen in the blood (hypoxemia).
 The clinical syndrome is associated with pathological findings including pneumonia, eosinophilic pneumonia, cryptogenic organizing pneumonia, acute fibrinous organizing pneumonia, and diffuse alveolar damage (DAD).
 Of these, the pathology most commonly associated with ARDS is DAD, which is characterized by a diffuse inflammation of lung tissue.
 The triggering insult to the tissue usually results in an initial release of chemical signals and other inflammatory mediators secreted by local epithelial and endothelial cells.

 Neutrophils and some T-lymphocytes quickly migrate into the inflamed lung tissue and contribute in the amplification of the phenomenon.
 The typical histological presentation involves diffuse alveolar damage and hyaline membrane formation in alveolar walls.
 Although the triggering mechanisms are not completely understood, recent research has examined the role of inflammation and mechanical stress.

 One research group has reported that broncho-alveolar lavage fluid in later-stage ARDS often contains trichomonads, in an amoeboid form (i.e. lacking their characteristic flagellum) which makes them difficult to identify under the microscope.

+There is growing awareness that ARDS is not a single disease, but consists of sub-phenotypes which likely have distinct underlying mechanisms.
+However sub-phenotyping using the blood may not reflect changes in the alveolar space, with implications for future stratified medicine trials.